 ASTONS Specialities is not a halal-certified eatery.

-With six branches across the country, Peperoni Pizzeria is the only Suntec City food place that specialises in wood-fired pizzas and traditional pastas.
+With six branches across the country, Peperoni Pizzeria is the only Suntec City food place that specialises in wood-fired pizzas and traditional pasta.
 Their medium-sized Salmon & Kale with Umami Sauce ($21++) pizza stars salmon, kale, capers, mozzarella, pickled onions, and miso-mayo dressing.
 Alternatively, get their Chorizo & Mushrooms ($21++) for a harmonious combination of spicy chorizo and white button mushrooms.
 To go with your pizza, get their Aglio E Olio ($18++) or Squid Ink Pasta ($26++).

 Website